-Please note that this is a course that depends on remote teaching and learning, with some sections having in-person tutorials and some sections having online tutorials.
+Please note that this is a course that depends on remote teaching and learning.
 You are required to attend two 50-minute weekly Tutorials at the time that you registered for.
 Depending on the section that you registered for, the Tutorial will be held either online or in-person.
-Be sure when registering for your Tutorial, that you are available to attend the Tutorial at the scheduled time and in the scheduled format (online vs in-person).
-If you are unable to attend at that time or in that format (online vs in-person), please choose a different Tutorial.
-More details about the Tutorials can be found below.
+In S2, there is only one section (section M).
+The tutorials for this section will be held online.

-In addition, you are required to attend 2 online term tests which will be held on weekends (Friday, May 26th from 7:30 PM - 8:30 PM and Friday, June 16 from 7:30 PM - 8:30 PM) and an inperson final exam which will be scheduled by the Registrar's Office during the final exam period in June (June 28-30).
-Regardless of whether you are registered in a section that has in-person or online tutorials, the 2 term tests will be held online and the final exam will be held in-person.
+In addition, you are required to attend 2 online term tests which will be held on weekends (Saturday, July 20 from 12:00 PM - 1:00 PM and Saturday, Aug 3 from 12:00 PM - 1:00 PM) and an inperson final exam which will be scheduled by the Registrar's Office during the final exam period in August (August 16-23), 2024.